rajdeepX/mern-blogSite/README.md

 # mern-blogSite
-A blog website where users can see existing blogs, register to this blog and add there notes and information.
+A blog website where users can see existing blogs, register to this blog and add there own posts.
 Also user can edit their post after creating one.